dominiksalvet/asus-fan-control/README.md

 | 7           | 76 to 79         |
 | 8 (max)     | 80 and more      |

-To apply your custom temperatures, use the `set-temps` command.
+To use your custom temperatures, use the `set-temps` command.
 For example:

 ```sh
 sudo asus-fan-control set-temps 45 50 55 60 65 70 75 80